lpsinger/userguide/content.rst

     It uses HEALPix :ref:`implicit indexing
     <gamma-astro-data-formats:hpx_implicit>` and the `NESTED numbering scheme`_.
-    **This is the primary and preferred format, and the only format that is explicitly listed in the GCN Notices and Circulars.**
+    **This is the primary and preferred format, and the only format that is explicitly listed in the GCN Notices and Circulars.** See the section :doc:`/tutorial/skymaps` for details.

     ..  rubric:: ``*.multiorder.fits``